Okanjo/okanjo-app-redis/README.md

 * Manages connectivity and reconnection edge cases
 * Includes Redlock for distributed mutex locking and synchronization
-* Provides utility functions for common operations (e.g. getSet, resource locking, etc)
+* Provides utility functions for common operations (e.g. getOrSet, resource locking, etc)
 * Provides pub-sub interfaces

+## Breaking Changes

+### 3.0
+ * `getSet` has been renamed to `getOrSet`
+ * `publish` no longer takes a callback, only returns a Promise
+ * Most RedisService properties have been prefixed with `_`
+ * All Redis commands have been wrapped and exposed directly on RedisService (e.g. service.get, service.set, ...)

 ## Installing